bitfalls/bitfalls_content/authors/bruno-skvorc/passive-income/en_US/final.md

 ![New ratio](https://bitfalls.com/wp-content/uploads/2019/01/09.png)

 Well, can't argue with that ratio!
 The chances of liquidation are extremely low.
 Ether would have to go down to 33 USD!

 Inspecting the DAI balance, we also see that this stability fee cost us less than _seven millionths_ of a DAI.

 ![DAI dust cost](https://bitfalls.com/wp-content/uploads/2019/01/10.png)

 DAI dust, we call this.
 Still enough to create trouble - so always make sure you have either some MKR dust, or some DAI dust, in addition to what you're paying back.

+### Closing a CDP

 Okay, now let's top up our account from elsewhere with some MKR or DAI to cover this dust.
 Decentralized exchanges like Idex, OasisDex, Kyber and similar work pretty well and need no verification.